 Fiber absorbs water, increasing the soft bulky waste in your colon.
 Therefore, it is important to also drink plenty of water to avoid constipation caused by the absorption of water.
-People with more severe cases of diverticulitis, such as those with abdominal pain, a temperature above 101°F (38.3°C), poor response to oral antibiotics or other serious infections, may be hospitalized for treatment and given intravenous antibiotics and may sometimes require surgery.
+People with more severe cases of diverticulitis may require surgery.

 A diverticular condition requiring abdominal surgery can be performed using conventional open surgery procedures, or with minimally invasive surgery using robotics.
 With robotic colon surgery, a specialized camera displays magnified and three-dimensional images of the intended surgical area.
 The surgeon sits at a console and directs the robotic arms.
 These arms hold the surgical instruments and use their multi-dimensional wrists to smoothly maneuver into areas that are harder or impossible to reach in traditional surgery.
 Several benefits to robotic surgery are less pain, fewer complications, a shorter hospital stay and shorter recovery time.